Kitware/VTK-m/docs/changelog/array-handle-transform-exec-object.md

 support a virtual object, which has to be initialized for a particular device.
 The standard way to implement this in VTK-m is to create an "executive object."
-This actually means that we create a wrapper around executive objects that inherits from `vtkm::cont::ExecutionObjectBase` that contains a `PrepareForExecution` method.
+This actually means that we create a wrapper around executive objects that inherits from `vtkm::cont::ExecutionAndControlObjectBase` that contains a `PrepareForExecution` method and a `PrepareForControl` method.

 As an example, consider the use case of a special `ArrayHandle` that takes the value in one array and returns the index of that value in another